dotnet/AspNetCore.Docs/aspnet/mvc/overview/getting-started/introduction/adding-a-model.md

 [!code-csharp[Main](adding-a-model/samples/sample3.cs)]

-You can do this by manually adding the using statement, or you can right click on the red squiggly lines and click `using System.Data.Entity;`
+You can do this by manually adding the using statement, or you can hover over the red squiggly lines, click `Show potential fixes` and click `using System.Data.Entity;`

 ![](adding-a-model/_static/image2.png)

 Note: Several unused `using` statements have been removed.
-You can do this by right clicking in the file, click **Organize Usings**, and then click **Remove Unused Usings.**
+Visual Studio will show unused dependencies as gray.
+You can remove unnused dependencies by hovering over the gray dependencies, click `Show potential fixes` and click **Remove Unused Usings.**

 ![](adding-a-model/_static/image3.png)